wafflez180/AdventofCode-2017/README.md

 ## Day 8

-I've decided to take this opportunity to learn Python to solve these types of problems faster and also to learn a rapid dev language popular in startups which I can also use for backend development.
+I've decided to take this opportunity to learn Python to solve these types of problems faster and to learn this rapid dev language popular in startups which I can also use for backend development.

 ## Day 7